bhavya-dang/browser-mingle/README.md

   bun cook
 ```

-Load the `dist/` into chrome extensions.
+Load the `dist/` directory into chrome extensions as an unpacked extension.

 ## Authors